Working Remotely in Milan, Italy

 There was also a few WeWorks here, which is our ideal homebase for long work days.
 We ended up spending several eight-hour-days at the coworking space catching up on meetings, and our brains turned to mush but at least there was free tea and coffee to combat the soupiness of our mental states.
 The less glamorous parts of being a digital nomad include long workweeks.
 I also spoke at USC to share more about how I live my lifestyle as a digital nomad, and I shared my course on how I made $100,000+ as a freelance writer on Upwork.

-If you’re a digital nomad, I recommend staying in the historic part of town: we stayed near the Darsena canal and Parco Giovanni Paolo II, and there were a lot of cute restaurants and small boutiques but it was far enough from the insanity of the main shopping area that we didn’t experience the same crush of people as the center of the city does.
+If you’re a digital nomad, I recommend staying in the historic part of town: we stayed at this Airbnb, near the Darsena canal and Parco Giovanni Paolo II, and there were a lot of cute restaurants and small boutiques but it was far enough from the insanity of the main shopping area that we didn’t experience the same crush of people as the center of the city does.

 Walking along the canals at sunset is always a favorite experience of mine.
 If you’re in Europe and you’re not finding yourself near whatever random bodies of water there are in your city, what are you doing?